inet-framework/inet-showcases/wireless/hiddennode/doc/index.rst

 RTS/CTS, the node wishing to transmit first sends an RTS (Request To Send) frame to the target node.
-The target node, if the channel is clear, responds with a CTS (Clear To Send) frame that not only informs the originator that it may transmit, but also tells other stations to refrain from using the channel for the specified amount of time.
+The target node, if the channel is clear, responds with a CTS (Clear To Send) frame that not only informs the originator that it may transmit but also tells other stations to refrain from using the channel for the specified amount of time.
 RTS/CTS obviously adds some overhead to the transmission process, so it is normally used to protect longer frames which are more expensive to